Long-range crossed Andreev reflection in topological insulator nanowires proximitized by a superconductor

 One can check the consistency of this scenario as follows: the Dirac point is at $V_{\rm g} \approx -5$~V (Fig. 1c) and the $V_{\rm g}$-separation between resonances, $\Delta V_{\rm g}$, seen in Fig. 1d near $V_{\rm g} = -3$ V is $\sim$0.01~V. Thus, there should be roughly 200 resonances between $-5$ V and $-3$ V. This implies $N_{\rm FP} \approx$ 200 at $V_{\rm g} = -3$ V, giving $k_{\rm F} \approx$ 0.6 nm$^{-1}$ for $L$ = 500 nm.
 With the Fermi velocity $v_{\rm F} = 3 \times 10^5$ m/s for the Dirac cone in BSTS \cite{Arakane2012}, this $k_{\rm F}$ corresponds to $E_F \approx$ 0.1 eV, which is in the right ballpark.
 In addition, the estimate of $\sim$200 resonances for $E_F \approx$ 0.1 eV implies an energy interval of $\sim$0.5 meV, which is consistent with our observation that the checker-board pattern in $G_{\rm LL}(B_{\parallel}, V_{\rm g})$ gradually breaks up into more fine-structured patterns for $T \lesssim$ 4 K (see supplement).
 In passing, from the temperature dependence of the AB-like conductance oscillations, we estimate the phase-coherence length $L_{\rm p}$ of 1.9 $\mu$m in our TINW (see supplement).
 This supports the existence of Fabry-Perot-like interference in the 500-nm-long bare-TINW.

 \begin{flushleft} {\bf Nonlocal conductance and crossed Andreev reflection} \end{flushleft} While the local $G_{\rm LL}$ turns out to be mainly governed by the states in the N-section of our device, the nonlocal $G_{\rm RL}$ contains information on the S'-section.
 The spectra of $G_{\rm RL}(V_{\rm L})$ measured for the same $V_{\rm g}$ range are plotted in Fig. 1f (the bias was applied only to the left lead; namely, $V_{\rm R}$ = 0 in this measurement).
 One can see that at zero bias, $G_{\rm RL}$ vanishes when $V_{\rm g}$ is off-resonance, while a positive $G_{\rm RL}$ is observed at on-resonance.
 This positive $G_{\rm RL}$ is most likely due to the process called elastic co-tunneling (ECT), in which an electron tunnels between the N-sections on the left and right of S'; since an electron injected from the left comes out as an electron on the right, $G_{\rm RL}$ is positive in the case of ECT.
 A competing process is CAR, in which an electron injected into S' from the left forms a Cooper pair by taking an electron from the right of S', ejecting a hole into the right N-section; this hole causes a negative $G_{\rm RL}$ and the Cooper pair created in S' is drained to the ground (Fig. 3a).
-The CAR process requires a state that is extended throughout the S' part \cite{Rosdahl2018}, and therefore CAR gives unambiguous evidence for the SC correlation in S'.
-Our data in Fig. 1f show that CAR can become dominant at off-resonance with $V_{\rm L} > 0$, for example at the $V_{\rm g}$ positions marked by blue and green ticks.
-This is the first observation of CAR in a proximitized TINW.
-Note that the length of S' is 900 nm here, while the SC coherence length $\xi_{\rm Nb}$ in our Nb is about 30 nm \cite{Uday2023}, meaning that CAR must be taking place through the proximitized TINW, not through Nb.
+The CAR process requires a state that is extended throughout the S' part \cite{Rosdahl2018}, and therefore CAR gives unambiguous evidence for the SC correlation in S'. \YA{Our data in Fig. 1f show that CAR can become dominant at the $V_g$ positions marked by blue and green ticks, where $G_{\rm LL}$ (see Fig. 1e) suggests the existence of a sufficient number of states at $V_L> 0$ on the left of S'; note that, being a nonlocal process, the occurrence of CAR depends also on the ABSs on the right of S', which is reflected in $G_{\rm RR}$.
+The orange tick marks a $V_g$ position at off-resonance (Fig. 1d), where the absence of states at low bias (Fig. 1e) leads to $G_{\rm RL} \approx$ 0 (Fig. 1g).} This is the first observation of CAR in a proximitized TINW.
+Note that the length of S' is 900 nm here, while the SC coherence length $\xi_{\rm Nb}$ in our Nb is about 30 nm \cite{Uday2024}, meaning that CAR must be taking place through the proximitized TINW, not through Nb.